remorses/esbuild-plugins/README.md

 Plugins

--   [x] `@esbuild-plugins/node-resolve`, Uses the `resolve` package to resolve files, adds support for Yarn PnP
+-   [x] `@esbuild-plugins/node-resolve` resolve files with the [resolve](https://www.npmjs.com/package/resolve) package, supports Yarn PnP
--   [x] `@esbuild-plugins/esm-externals`, make some packages externals and forces the output to be valid ESM
+-   [x] `@esbuild-plugins/esm-externals` makes some packages externals and forces the output to be valid ESM
--   [ ] `@esbuild-plugins/node-modules-polyfills`, Allows the node builtins to be imported.
+-   [ ] `@esbuild-plugins/node-modules-polyfills`, polyfills nodejs builtin modules for the browser
--   [ ] `@esbuild-plugins/node-globals-polyfill`, Allows to use nodejs globals like `process`
+-   [ ] `@esbuild-plugins/node-globals-polyfill` polyfills nodejs globals like `process`
--   [ ] `@esbuild-plugins/webpack-loader-adapter`, Allows to use Webpack loaders in esbuild
+-   [ ] `@esbuild-plugins/webpack-loader-adapter` allows you to use Webpack loaders in esbuild